 All state-owned vehicles are covered by liability insurance through a private insurance company and handled by the North Carolina Department of Insurance.
 The liability limits for losses are \$1,000,000 per claim and \$10,000,000 per occurrence.
 The Hospitals pays premiums to the North Carolina Department of Insurance for the coverage.
-The Hospitals also has an insurance policy from a private insurance company through the North Carolina Department of Insurance for Auto Physical Damage (for vehicles costing greater than \$75,000).
-Coverage limit is \$5,000,000 per accident with a deductible of \$500 per occurrence.
+The Hospitals also has an insurance policy from a private insurance company through the North Carolina Department of Insurance for Auto Physical Damage.
+The coverage limit is the value of the vehicle.
+The deductible for vehicles valued up to \$74,999 is \$100 for comprehensive coverage and \$250 for collision coverage.
+For vehicles valued at \$75,000 or greater, the deductibles for comprehensive and collision coverages are on a sliding scale based upon the value of vehicle.